|Nutrition Facts (per serving)|

 Festivals, carnivals, and state fairs have their share of strange fried foods, but you won’t see too many fried asparagus around.
-Unless you’re in Stockton, Calif.
+Unless you’re in Stockton, California.
 Fried asparagus may seem an odd sort of recipe, but it is, in fact, absolutely irresistible.
 And, as a once-a-year treat, it's really not all that unhealthy.
 At the annual springtime Stockton Asparagus festival (now known as the San Joaquin Asparagus Festival) they sell it by the ton: literally.
 They use huge, thick spears—reputedly the best tasting—but we find they don't cook through, so we use smaller spears, ideally 1/2-inch in diameter.

 After a bit of greasy indulgence, you might be interested in low-fat asparagus cooking and eating tips.